Want Us To Contact You?

 Achieving Exceptional Results for Clients in St. Charles and Lincoln Counties

 Wayne T. Schoeneberg has been achieving exceptional results for clients for over 40 years.
 He is a skilled trial attorney and negotiator, and he tailors personalized strategies for each of his clients’ unique cases.
-Especially if you are facing accusations of DUI manslaughter, you will need a tough and seasoned lawyer like Wayne T. Schoeneberg by your side.
-You may be understandably going through a flush of uneasy emotions, but Attorney Schoeneberg will calm your anxieties and soothe your fears; he will create a comfortable environment for you to discuss your situation and desired results.
+Especially if you are facing accusations of DUI manslaughter, you will need a tough and seasoned DUI manslaughter defense attorney like Wayne T. Schoeneberg by your side.

 Penalties and Sentencing